Skip to content

 • A sample of your scholarly or creative writing, e.g. a research or term paper, undergraduate capstone or thesis

-• If you have been out of school and writing, you may include examples of your published work.
+• If you have been out of school for more than five years and are a professional writer, you may include examples of your published work.

 • You may include more than one sample, though it is not required.